CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 	sudo apt install nodejs npm

-### Build core
+### Clone the common repository for both Collabora Online and the "engine" (core)

-Clone the https://gerrit.collaboraoffice.com/core repository.
+Clone the https://gerrit.collaboraoffice.com/online repository.
 The default "main" branch is what is used for development

+### Build "engine" ("core")

+Change to the `engine` subdirectory.
 The known good configuration is in `distro-configs/CODAWindows.conf`.
 Make sure that you include it in your `autogen.input`.
 You can tweak it as you like, for example: